DataDriven-CAM/solid-fs/README.md

 * fs.readdir(path[, options], callback) : returns array of Dirent's
 * fs.mkdir(path[, mode], callback) : creates an empty container
 * fs.rmdir(path, callback)  : deletes container, untested when there is deeper folders
-* fs.stat(path[, options], callback) : retrieves what's known about a file at this time
+* fs.stat(path[, options], callback) : retrieves a Stats with what's known about a file at this time
 * fs.lstat(path[, options], callback) : not implemented
 * fs.readlink(path[, options], callback) : not implemented
 * fs.symlink(target, path[, type], callback) : not implemented

-The two major challenges are symlink emulation and mapping to Content-Type and getting them writen and retrieved without modification
+The two major challenges are symlink emulation and mapping to binary Content-Type and getting them written and retrieved without modification